San7o/mpi-hpp/README.md

 Note that this is nothing fancy nor impressive.
 So far, I have just wrapped some functions and structs in the `mpi` namespace so it "looks more like" c++.
-Surprisingly, no up-to-date c++ header can be found online for OpenMPI.
-If you want a truly c++ ideomatic implementation of MPI, look at [Boost.MPI](https://www.boost.org/doc/libs/1_86_0/doc/html/mpi.html), however the documentation states that "at present, Boost.MPI supports the majority of functionality of MPI 1.1" which is quite old since the last MPI version released is 4.1 and I don't know what are they planning to do.
+Surprisingly, no up-to-date c++ headers can be found online for OpenMPI.
+If you want a truly c++ ideomatic implementation of MPI, look at [Boost.MPI](https://www.boost.org/doc/libs/1_86_0/doc/html/mpi.html), however the documentation states that "at present, Boost.MPI supports the majority of functionality of MPI 1.1" which is quite old since the last MPI version released is 4.x and I don't know what are they planning to do.

 ## Current State